The Birth Of An African Neuroethics Pioneer

 Dr. Matshabane’s explanation of neuroethics reveals her deep understanding of its implications for human dignity and social justice.
 “Neuroethics is pivotal in influencing our views on humanity and the effects of neurotechnologies on individuals, communities, and society as a whole,” she explains.

-Involving communities in culturally grounded ways, her vision for neuroethics extends beyond theoretical frameworks to practical applications that ensure just access to both neurotechnologies and information about neuroethics and neurotechnologies.
+Involving communities in culturally aligned ways, her vision for neuroethics extends beyond theoretical frameworks to practical applications that ensure just access to both neurotechnologies and information about advancements in neuroscience, neurotechnologies and neuroethics.
 She emphasizes that effective neurotechnologies must be ethically and fairly distributed, ensuring that they are accessible not only to those in affluent settings but also to individuals in remote African villages – like the one she is from – in so doing, creating opportunities for people to access potentially lifesaving neurotechnologies regardless of geographic or economic circumstances.
 “This is what my colleagues in bioethics call, distributive justice”, she says.
 Both justice and freedom are crucial principles to hold onto as the advancements in neuroscience, artificial intelligence and their intersections continue.
-As a South African Black woman born during the apartheid era, freedom and justice are two principles she fundamentally believes in.
+As a South African Black woman born and living in a country with a painful history of apartheid and colonialism – freedom and justice are two principles she fundamentally believes in.

 Empowered Women Empower Women: Inspiring A Community Of Women Trailblazers